 - Providing loans to NRIs who are relatives as defined in the Companies’ Act.

 - For establishing a wholly owned subsidiary (WOS) or a Joint Venture (JV) overseas for any bonafide business purpose subject to regulations framed under Overseas Direct Investment (ODI).

-You can remit up to $2,50,000 during a financial year.
+Under LRS, you can remit up to $2,50,000 during a financial year without any prior approval from the Reserve Bank of India (RBI).
 There is no limit on the number of transactions made.
 Resident Indians who wish to remit must maintain a capital account for at least one year prior to the remittance.

 - LRS empowers resident Indians to invest in foreign assets and build a diversified portfolio for themselves and their loved ones.